peng-yiwen/WiKC/README.md

 # WiKC

-This repository provides the source code, data resource, outputs of LLM prompting, and evaluation results.
+This repository provides the source code, data resource, outputs of LLM prompting, and evaluation results for the academic paper **Refining Wikidata Taxonomy using Large Language Models**.
 The project is licensed under the MIT license.

 ## Data

 The Wikidata dump can be accessed through the [website](https://dumps.wikimedia.org/wikidatawiki/).
-In the `data` folder, we provide the following resources mainly extracted from the data dump:
+In the `data` folder, we provide the following resources mainly extracted from the data dump (dated March 22, 2024):

-- WiKC (a cleaned version of the Wikidata taxonomy) structured as NT format, and the mapping tsv from WiKC to Wikidata (as some classes are merged)
+- WiKC (a cleaned version of the Wikidata taxonomy) structured as NT format (also TSV format, HTML format for visualization), and a mapping tsv from WiKC to Wikidata (as some classes are merged).
+- `wikidata`: Useful data resources crawled from the data dump, such as direct instance counts for each class; labels and descriptions for each class; metaclasses used in Taxonomy Extraction; identifiers which should be excluded in properties...etc.
+- `wikipedia`: Mappings between Wikipedia and Wikidata in different languages.
 - `evaluation`: Entity typing data for extrinsic evaluation
 - `taxonomies`: All intermediate taxonomies from the refining steps
-- `additional`/ `wikipedia`: Additional data resources crawled from the data dump, such as instance counts for each class, labels and descriptions for each class, and mappings between Wikipedia and Wikidata, etc.

 ## Approach

-We provide the source code for the pipeline used to clean a taxonomy, enabling others to use it for their own taxonomy cleaning needs.
+We provide the source code for the refinement pipeline used to clean a taxonomy, enabling others to reuse it for their own taxonomy cleaning needs.
 Specifically:

-1. `data-mining-scripts`: Source code for taxonomy extraction
+1. `data_mining_scripts`: Source code for Taxonomy Extraction (from data dump)
-2. `llm_prompt.py`: for semantic predictions using LLM
+2. `llm_predict.py`: Semantic prediction by zero-shot prompting on LLMs
-3. `clean.ipynb`: for cleaning steps using graph mining techniques
+3. `clean.ipynb`: Refinement steps using graph mining techniques
+4. `reprompt.py`: Part of the **Rewire** step during the refinement

 ### Evaluation & Visualization

+- Evaluation is conducted from both intrinsic and extrinsic perspectives, and use LLM-as-a-Judge for the entity typing task in extrinsic evaluation.
-- Evaluation is done using LLM-as-a-Judge.
-The data and code for evaluation are provided separately in the `data` and `eval&visualize` folders.
+- The data for extrinsic evaluation are provided in the `data/evaluation` where `dataset.ipynb` presents our method for generating the evaluation dataset.
-- You can visualize specific taxonomic paths or generate an HTML file for the taxonomy using the code within the `eval&visualize` folder.
+- The specific taxonomic paths can be visualized in both svg graph or html format through `draw.ipynb`.

 **Note**: All prompts, including those for evaluation and semantic prediction, are provided in the `prompts` folder for reuse by others.  `results` folder store the outputs of LLM for both semantic prediction and entity typing evaluation.
+Every time you change the file you want to run, you need to change the file path in `config.ini`.

 ## Acknowledgment